bpucker/CoExpPhylo/README.md

 `--min_exp_cutoff` specifies the minimal combined expression of a any given gene to be considered in the co-expression analysis.
 Default: 30.

+`--mindetect` specifies the minimal number of baits that any given gene needs to be co-expressed with.
+Depending on the number of baits, this value can be increased.
+A higher value will generally boost the specificity at the cost of sensitivity.
+The strictes possible option is setting this number to the number of baits.
+Default: 1.

 #### DIAMOND
 `--cpub` specifies the number of cores for DIAMOND blastp and other operations.
 The default value is 4.

+`--batch` specifies the number of blastp jobs to run in parallel.
+The default value is 7.

 `--scorecut` specifies the minimal BLAST score cutoff for hits to be considered.
 The default value is 100.
 The value is relevant for the construction of sequence clusters once co-expressed genes have been identified.